myna/help/deployment/web/index.md

 ---
 layout : page
-title  : Deploying Experiments on the Web lead   : Deploy experiments from your dashboard to your web site...<br> using nothing more than a few lines of HTML.
+title  : Deploying Experiments on the Web lead   : Deploy experiments from your dashboard to your web site using just a few lines of HTML.
 ---

 Web deployments use Myna's HTML5 client library, *Myna for HTML*.

 On your dashboard we provide you with a snippet of code that you can copy and paste into the header of your page template.
 Once you have done this you can set up variants and conversion goals for all of your web experiments, *without* doing any programming!

-## The Deployment Snippet
+## Getting Up and Running

-First, copy and paste the *deployment snippet* from your dashboard to your web site.
+First, copy and paste the **deployment snippet** from your dashboard to your web site.
 You can find the snippet on the *Deployment* tab of any experiment.
 It looks like this:

 {% highlight html %}
 <!-- Begin Myna snippet -->